NYU-BFX/RNA-Seq_Standard/README.md

 7. If you have a signature gene list (for example you are doing knockdown of SPOP, then the list should include SPOP and some other related genes) which you would like to check the expression vaule immediately you can define it in the [signature gene list](meta_data/signature.txt).
 If you have a list of defined targets (for example some ChIP-Seq experiment define a list of direct targets of your knockdown gene), you can define them in the [target gene list](meta_data/target.txt).
 Or you can keep the existing link to the [signature gene list](meta_data/signature.txt).
 Please notice the name of the gene in these two file must be consistant with the names in the GTF file you used as "--sjdbGTFfile" option when you are doing STAR alignment.

+8. Please change the [params](params) for any customized parameter settings for all the steps.

 #### How to run it: